Bead Selection Guidelines

 Listed bead sizes are median (average) values.
 Because beads are sorted by sieves, bead size varies between +/-10% of a listed value.

-We also offer PRELOADED beads in 2ml screw cap vials.
-There are too many possible combinations of bead size, bead composition, and bead load to consider stocking all prefilled vials, so we do this on a custom basis.
-Let us know what you need at info@biospec.com and we will give you a price quote.
+BioSpec Products offers PRELOADED beads in 2ml screw cap vials or 96 well microplates.
+There are too many possible combinations of bead size, bead composition, and bead load to stock prefilled microvials or microplates.
+We do this on a custom basis with a quick turnaround.
+Tell us what you need at info@biospec.com and we will give you a price quote.